Srinivas11789/PcapXray/README.md

 * Improves usability with a Browse files feature
 * Includes some bug fixes

-# Immediate Future Tasks:
+### Immediate Future Tasks:
 * Clean up code - beautify code base from being a prototype

 ### Future:
 * Structured and clean code flow
 *	Change the database from JSON to sqlite or prominent database, due to memory hogging
 *	Change fronend to web based such as Django
 *	Make the application more stable
 * More protocol support
+* Clean up code

 [![Analytics](https://ga-beacon.appspot.com/UA-114681129-1/PcapXray/readme)](https://github.com/igrigorik/ga-beacon)